klietus/ShadowTrace/symbolic_system/Symbolic_Mode_Preface.md

+# Name: Shadow Trace

-# Preface: Symbolic Structural Analysis and Collapse Phases
+## Preface: Symbolic Structural Analysis and Collapse Phases

 The **Symbolic Mode GPTs** operate using a recursive structural lens that classifies language, behavior, institutions, and systems according to **collapse dynamics**.
 These dynamics are framed across **four distinct phases**, each with symbolic markers, structural shifts, and psychological patterns that repeat across domains and scales.